-5. Check to see that the L & R loudspeaker power amps are "Off" or on "Standby".
+5. Check to see that the L & R loudspeaker power amps are "Off" or on

-6. Assure that all system cabling is correct and secure, with the signal routing controls of your Watchdog regarding input selection correctly set according to instructions elsewhere in this manual, it is now time to optimize level, Phase and EQ setting.

-7. If you are filtering the bass to your L & R speakers, select HP in, and set the HP freq. according to the acoustical measurements you have taken.
-Start with HP 12 dB per octave slope.

-8. Initially select the LP freq.
-10 % lower than the setting for HP freq.

-9. Select LP in and LP $\underline{18-dB}$ / octave slope.

-10. Initially set the Phase control at 90° .

-11. Select EQ Out at this point in the calibration.

-WATCH DOGOWNER'S MANUAL

-12. The output level control should be in its min. position.

-13. Turn on the program source components and pre-amplification.

-14. After two minutes stabilization time, turn on your Watchdog subwoofer.

-15. After two minutes I stabilization time, turn on your L & R channel power amplifiers.
+"Standby."

+- 6. Ensure that all system cabling is correct and secure.
+At this point in the set up process, the input switches should be configred properly, according to instructions elsewhere in this manual.
+It is now time to optimize Level, Phase and EQ settings. - 7.
+If you are filtering the bass to your L & R speakers, select "HP In," and set the high pass frequency according to the acoustical measurements you have taken.
+Start with HP 12 dB per octave slope. - 8.
+Initially select the low pass frequency 10 % lower than the setting for the high pass frequency. - 9.
+Select "LP In" and LP 18-dB / octave slope. - 10.
+Initially set the Phase control at 90°. - 11.
+Select "EQ Out" at this point in the calibration. - 12.
+The output level control should be in the "Min" position. - 13.
+Turn on the program source components and pre-amplification. - 14.
+After two minutes of stabilization time, turn on your WATCH Dog subwoofer. - 15.
+After two additional minutes of stabilization time, turn on your L & R channel power amplifiers.

+Control Panel Setup - Continued
-16. Using track 2 (pink noise) turn the L & R speakers up to 75 dBC; note the level setting.

-17. While the L & R speakers are playing the pink noise, slowly advance the output level control on the Watchdog until the low frequencies seem to be in balance with the rest of the spectrum.
-If you have a spectrum analyzer, adjust the output level for greatest linearity and extension.

-18. Note the output level setting.

-19. Next, slowly rotate the Phase control, from 90° ccw to 0° and notice how LF levels will change; Note the position between 0° & 90° where the LF output is greatest.
+- 16. Using track 2 (pink noise), turn the L & R speakers up to 75 dBC; note the level setting. - 17.
+While the L & R speakers are playing the pink noise, slowly advance the output level control on the WATCH Dog until the low frequencies seem to be in balance with the rest of the spectrum.
+If you have a spectrum analyzer, adjust the output level for greatest linearity and extension. - 18.
+Note the output level setting. - 19.
+Next, slowly rotate the Phase control from 90° counter clockwise to 0° and notice how LF levels will change; note the position between 0° & 90° where the LF output is greatest. - 20.
+Repeat this process from 90° to 180°, again noting the position where LF

-FIGURE 6.2 PHASE CONTROL SECTION WILSON AUDIO SPECIALTIES, INC.

-20. Repeat this process from 90° to 180° , again noting the position where LF output is greatest.
-These two settings become your "semifinalists".

-21. Go to track 28 (drum and guitar music) and compare the sound of your two Phase "semifinalists."
-Listen for cleaner LF attack and greater weight to select your "winner".
-Note the winning setting.

-22. Use two tracks; 29 and 32 to establish the Watchdog's upper frequency limit with the LP frequency control setting.
-What you are looking for is a setting, which is low enough to keep from adding artificial chestiness to the male voice in track 32, yet high enough to provide convincing, linear low frequency continuity in track 29.
-Note the setting.

-23. Using the same tracks (29 & 32) and similar listening-judgment criteria, optimize the setting of HP frequency control, which establishes the low frequency limit of your L & R speakers.
-Note the setting.

-24. It is instructive to, again, measure the acoustic response of the combined L & R system, but this time with the addition of the subwoofer, and compare them with your prior measurements made without the subwoofer.
+- output is greatest.
+These two settings become your "semifinalists." - 21.
+Go to track 28 (drum and guitar music) and compare the sound of your two Phase "semifinalists."
+Listen for cleaner LF attack and greater weight to select your "winner."
+Note the winning setting. - 22.
+Use two tracks, 29 and 32, to establish the WATCH Dog's upper frequency limit with the LP frequency control setting.
+What you are looking for is a setting that is low enough to keep from adding artificial chestiness to the male voice in track 32, yet high enough to provide convincing, linear low frequency continuity in track 29.
+Note the setting. - 23.
+Using the same tracks (29 & 32) and similar listening-judgment criteria, optimize the setting of HP frequency control, which establishes the low frequency limit of your L & R speakers.
+Note the setting. - 24.
+At this point in the process, it is instructive to measure the acoustic response of the combined L & R system a second time, but this time with the addition of the subwoofer.
+Compare the results of this measurement with your prior measurements made without the subwoofer.
 Document these new measurements.
-Clearly you should now observe more output below 40 Hz, as well as good linearity.

-25. Now is a good time, if you want to experiment with different filter slopes.
+You should now clearly observe more output below 40 Hz as well as good linearity. - 25.
+Now is a good time to experiment with different filter slopes.
 Simply follow the same procedures as above, being careful to note all settings.
 This second experiment can then be compared with the first, using music and measurements.
-Pick the approach, which gives the most satisfying musical results.
+Pick the approach that gives the most satisfying musical results.

-To EQ OR Not To EQ